 During the cleaning process to remove mold from your environment, mold spores become airborne.
-To get rid of mold spores from indoor air, a high performing air purifier with certified for mold removal should be used.
+To eliminate mold spores from indoor air, use a high performing air purifier that has been tested for mold removal.

 - Use a dehumidifier in the house, especially in the basement.
 Air should be between 35 and 50 percent humidity.

 - Clean bathrooms and the kitchen regularly, preferably with a non-chemical solution such as vinegar.

 - Use test-winning air purifiers, delivering high CADR (Clean Air Delivery Rate).